-Top Five Bedtime Tips: How "going with the flow" helps and more...
-The dog days of summer are over, but carrying some of that relaxed, “go with the flow” mentality into the fall can help sleep.
+We’re entering the dog days of summer are and while some of us want to maintain a rigid schedule for our little ones, carrying out a relaxed, “go with the flow” mentality can help sleep.
 Here are our top five tips for an easy, breezy bedtime with your little one.

 A bedtime routine doesn’t necessarily need to be routine, or even calming.
 It’s best to avoid screen time the last hour or two of the day, but anyone who has a child knows it’s almost impossible to recreate the same predictable, Zen-like bedtime routine every single night.
 Sometimes Dad or Mom bounces in the door late from work or Grandma calls to say hi just before bed.
 Other times your little one just isn’t into sitting on your lap for a reading of Goodnight Moon.
 Instead of fighting these inevitables, embrace them.
 Replace the word “calming routine” with “intimate routine”.
 It’s a moment in your day when you stop the to-do list and emails and focus on connecting with your child.
 That may involve building a tower of blocks or even a tickle fest if it’s something you and your little one like doing together.
 Mix it up and enjoy.
 Going with the flow will also make it easy for others to replicate your bedtime routine since it’s not the same from night to night.
 It’s better to focus instead on keeping only the last two minutes of the night routine and distraction free (see tip #4).